 Although there are cultures that celebrate menarche as an important event in a young women’s life, the actual act of menstruation is still perceived by many cultures as taboo, primary in low- and middle-income countries.
 However, the lived experiences around menstruation for those living in poverty in the U.S. are often similar to those communities within low- and middle-income countries, though few studies have explored the reality of these adolescents’ and young adults’ lives.

-Using a qualitative, youth-centered approach, our team aims to understand the experiences of adolescents and young adults who menstruate and live in poverty in the U.S., identify the barriers and facilitators to adequate menstrual health and hygiene, and recognize the impact of shame and stigma that exists within this community.
+Using a qualitative, youth-centered approach, our team aimed to understand the experiences of adolescents and young adults who menstruate and live in poverty in the U.S., identify the barriers and facilitators to adequate menstrual health and hygiene, and recognize the impact of shame and stigma that exists within this community.

 We recruited adolescents and young adults ages 13-21 from Children’s Hospital of Philadelphia’s Adolescent Specialty Clinic who have had at least one menstrual period and have screened positive on a menstrual access questionnaire, which was developed by our team and is used by adolescent medicine providers in our division to screen for unmet menstrual hygiene needs.

 Our team then collected visual narratives, or video diaries, that illustrate their experiences with menstruation, including documentation of their daily lives and personal monologues regarding their observations.

 We also conducted in-depth interviews using the video diaries as the basis for a visual elicitation exercise with the participants.
 We played the video diaries back during the first part of the interview as a prompt for further discussion.
 The remainder of the interview took a more traditional semi-structured format.
 We then coded the data we collected from the interviews and video narrative to validate our findings, and analyzed the evidence utilizing a grounded theory approach, which involves inductive reasoning and allows for ideas or concepts to emerge directly from the data.